dgny01/Cache-Observability-Project/README.md

 Acknowledgments
-Special thanks to Uğur Hoca for the guidance on perf_event_open and hardware counter strategies (L1D, L1I, and LLC monitoring).
+Special thanks to @Uğurcan Caykara for the guidance on perf_event_open and hardware counter strategies (L1D, L1I, and LLC monitoring).
 This project aims to contribute to the system programming community as a tutorial-grade exercise.

 Author